Hub-OS/documentation-website/docs/01-client/03-packages.md

 # some tags will be automatically added: "BLOCK", "FLAT_BLOCK"
 tags = ["BUG"]

+# optional, makes this augment visible in lists only when the player is using a character with a matching tag
+visible_to_tagged = ["Man"]

 ## switch drive specific
 # valid slots: "Head" | "Arms" | "Body" | "Legs"
 slot = "Arms"